Coke’s pursuit of Costa Coffee began in Starbucks’ hometown

 The U.S. beverage giant’s CEO, James Quincey, first spoke to his counterpart at Costa’s British parent company in May about adding coffee to the soda pioneer’s lineup, according to people familiar with the matter.

-Quincey and Alison Brittain, who heads up Whitbread Plc, were at the Microsoft CEO Summit, an exclusive meeting of business leaders in the city that just happens to be the headquarters of Costa’s largest rival, Starbucks.
+Quincey and Alison Brittain, who heads up Whitbread, were at the Microsoft CEO Summit, an exclusive meeting of business leaders in the city that just happens to be the headquarters of Costa’s largest rival, Starbucks.

-The companies went public with their news just eight minutes after signing on the dotted line, because “we just had an absolutely stonking deal that we needed to announce,” Brittain told analysts Friday, using a British colloquialism for impressive.
+The companies went public with their news just eight minutes after signing on the dotted line, because “we just had an absolutely stonking deal that we needed to announce,” Brittain told analysts Friday, using a British colloquialism “stonking” for impressive.
 Negotiations had been under way for months, she said.

 Most Read Business Stories